 “I don’t believe it,” the Gunny said, drinking his coffee and smoking his second cigarette.
 “The question is, will he do what he has to do or some other screwy thing he thinks up.
 It was better when he was sleeping.”

 “Get Cowboy, or somebody there,” I told Fusner, returning the command handset to him.
 “We need Puff and we need him bad.
 Those Skyraider teams at the base will know how to reach the guys who fly them.
 I’m going to give them a grid rectangle to fire into with plenty of free fire area around it.
-As long as Captain Morgan in Kilo keeps his mouth shut we should be able to get permission to fire.
+As long as Captain Carter in Kilo keeps his mouth shut we should be able to get permission to fire.
 The Skyraiders will automatically coordinate with Puff.
 We need at least three or four passes ten minutes apart to give us the time.”

 I laid my head down on my poncho liner, more to rub the mud off than to rest or try to sleep.
 The next thing I knew someone was shaking me like a leaf.